 Welcome to the website for the TSAs of the Trust.

 On this website you will find accurate, authoritative and timely information about the TSA process.

 This page was updated on 26 February 2014 following the SoS’ decision to approve the TSAs’ principal recommendation, to dissolve the Trust.

 The TSA process began on Tuesday 16 April 2013 with the appointment of the TSAs by Monitor, the health sector regulator.
 The TSAs have been working to a fixed timetable based on statutory guidelines.
 The legislation allows for extra time to be granted to the TSAs by Monitor where there are good reasons to do so.

 On Thursday 13 June 2013, the TSAs formally requested from Monitor an extra 30 working days for the TSAs to finalise their draft recommendations and an extra ten working days for the subsequent consultation to take into account the summer-holiday period.
 This extension was confirmed on Wednesday 19 June 2013.

 The formal consultation period commenced on Tuesday 6 August 2013, for 40 working days, and closed at midnight on Tuesday 1 October 2013.

-The TSAs have now completed their final report about the future of services provided by the Trust following careful consideration of the responses to the public consultation.
-All responses that were received before midnight on 1 October 2013 were considered in the drafting of the TSAs’ final recommendations and report, however any responses that were received after this date unfortunately could not be considered.
+The TSAs completed their final report about the future of services provided by the Trust following careful consideration of the responses to the public consultation.
+All responses that were received before midnight on 1 October 2013 were considered in the drafting of the TSAs’ final report; however any responses that were received after this date unfortunately could not be considered.

-The TSAs’ final recommendations and report, were due to be submitted to Monitor, the regulator of Foundation Trusts, by 22 October 2013.
+The TSAs’ final report was due to be submitted to Monitor by 22 October 2013.
 However, on Monday 21 October 2013, Monitor announced that the TSAs’ final reporting period would be extended by 40 working days.